ethglobal/ethsanfrancisco-bounties/README.md

 #### 4.2) How to submit

-- **Open track bounties** You should create a pull request on the [Open Track Bounty](https://github.com/ethglobal/ethsanfrancisco-bounties/issues/) issue the Gitcoin bounty is associated.
-Submissions must be in before **Sunday at 12pm** to be eligible!
-- **Sponsored bounties** If you want your project considered for particular bounties, you can submit your project by creating a pull request on the issue the Gitcoin bounty is associated with and submitting work by clicking `submit work` on the associated Gitcoin page.
+If you want your project considered for particular bounties, you can submit your project by creating a pull request on the issue the Gitcoin bounty is associated with and submitting work by clicking `submit work` on the associated Gitcoin bounty page.
-- **Community Improvement Prizes** You know the drill, again just apply for the relevant bounty ;)
-- **People’s Choice Award** Nothing required, just buidl.

 You can apply to multiple prizes simultaneously, if you think your project conforms to each one's judging criteria.